auth0/ruby-auth0/EXAMPLES.md

+# Examples using ruby-auth0

-## Build a URL to the Universal Login Page
+## Build a URL to Universal Login Page

 ```ruby
 require 'auth0'